zeromeia0/minishell/README.md

 # Minishell - A "simple" shell based on bash

-## A fully functional shell that deals with commands, redirections, pipes and logical tokens.
+## How to Use Download and Execute our Shell.

+*step by step explanation

+## A Fully Functioning Shell That Deals With Commands,Rredirections, Pipes And Logical Expressions.

-This project was aimed to create a "simple" interactive command interpreter, or a shell that deals with basic command prompts, anything from a simple command execution to complex commands with multiple instructions.
+This project aims to create a "simple" interactive command interpreter, or a shell that deals with basic command prompts, anything from a simple command execution to complex commands with multiple instructions.
 Our program also supports the execution of commands while reading from files, also know shell scripts.

-This project was devided into 3 crucial roles.
+The project completion was devided into 3 crucial roles.

 * Lexer
 * Parser